dettonville/dettonville.org/content/news/2019-09-29-mapstruct-1_3_1_Final-bug-fix-released.md

 all parameter names must match exactly with the ones from the mapping method, otherwise the lifecycle method will not be used and a warning will be shown.

-### Welcome Andrei to the MapStruct team
+### Welcome Andrei to the Dettonville team

-Since our last release we also have a new member join our small MapStruct team.
+Since our last release we also have a new member join our small Dettonville team.
 We are happy to say welcome to [Andrei Arlou](https://github.com/Captain1653).
 He has been busy answering questions, improving our codebase, fixing bugs and working on different enhancements for our next release.